nomi811/clickable-icons-to-readme/README.md

 I had mine all in a row with pipe symbols in between and lines on top and bottom.
 It looks like this:

-(PS this is a screenshot, so it's not clickable.
-Go to the bottom of the page to try out my clickable Github icon.)

 ![screen shot 2016-09-20 at 10 58 23 am](https://cloud.githubusercontent.com/assets/17016297/18678323/49cdf790-7f21-11e6-9b23-2fe9963df9db.png)

+(Psst... this is a screenshot, so it's not clickable.
+Go to the bottom of the page to try out my clickable icons.)

 And the code looks like this:
 ```